krainboltgreene/learn-you-the-ruby-for-awesome-power/chapter-one.md

 # And Then There Was Ruby

 > Note: If you want to get straight to hacking start at [Chapter 2: Ready!
 Set!
-Hack](chapter-two) or if you've already got Ruby installed you can skip to [Chapter 3: Boot Camp](chapter-three), although it isn't advised.
+Hack](chapter-two).

 ## HCP: Hackers, Code, and Programming